All Episodes

 We've doubled our national debt.

-It's gonna come down to jobs in the economy.
+It's going to come down to jobs and the economy.

-Jobs and the economy, I think it'll come down to security, Sean, which is like everyday affordability, financial security, job security, but also small S social Security.
+I think it will come down to security, Sean, which is like everyday affordability, financial security, job security, but also small S Social Security.

 You see, you've got Republican Senate candidates now running ads about opiate use.